wp-plugins/social-dropdown/socialdropdown/readme.txt

 You can check what version the plug-in is at via visiting the `Options > Social Dropdown` panel.

-1. Deactivate the `Social Dropdown` plug-in
+1. Deactivate the `Social Dropdown` plug-in.
+You may want to back-up your existing plug-in files.

 2. Replace the files in the `socialdropdown` directory located in the Wordpress plug-ins directory

 3. Activate the `Social Dropdown` plug-in

+If you have modified the `GenerateAll()` function, copy the modified area and set `$overrideoptions` to `true` to preserve your changes. `$overrideoptions` can be found in `generatebookmarks.php`.

 == Requirements ==